 We don't know for certain if this old stacked wall on top of Mt.
 Helgafell is a prayer chapel or something else, but it is believed to have been a part of the old monastery and thus dates back to 1184.
-As such it should not be touched.
+As such it should not be disturbed in any way.

 After his time Jakob Hálfdanarson, my father-in-law, has been the main designer of view-dials in Iceland.